nullsection/DLL-Spoofer/README.md

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help  show this help message and exit --messagebox exports all functions and pops a MessageBoxA when called.
+Default: False
 ```

 ## Simply create a CPP DLL project, copy and paste the output file from the script.
 Build and profit???